q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

 }
 ```

 Thank you so much for reading out.
-And i am still unsure that this blog has some errors.
+And I am still unsure that this blog has some errors.
 SO if you have any query about this project, please leave a comment or you can find me on Twitter as [QuassarianViper](https://www.twitter.com/QuassarianViper).

 # What next?
 * Building a text based game using Chatbot.